Rwandan Food: 7 Authentic Dishes You Shouldn’t Miss

 Is Rwandan cuisine vegetarian-friendly?

 Yes!
-Many traditional dishes like ibihaza, isombe, and bean stews are vegetarian.
+Many dishes like ibihaza, isombe, and bean stews are vegetarian.

 What fish is famous in Rwanda?